People > Notable Norkans > Emma Schwabenland Haynes

 Emma Schwabenland Haynes

-Mrs. Haynes was a member of the International Board of AHSGR since its beginning in 1968 until her resignation in 1983.
+Mrs. Haynes was a member of the International Board of AHSGR from its beginning in 1968 until her resignation in 1983.
 She served as the society's representative in Germany until her return to the United States in July 1976.
-In her spare time she answered countless letters from AHSGR members seeking help with their research.
+In her spare time, she answered countless letters from AHSGR members seeking help with their research.
 She was one of three editors of The Czar’s Germans, a Hattie Plum Williams manuscript published in book form by AHSGR.

-Emma and Tom Haynes lived in Arlington, Virginia until the end of April, 1984 when they moved to Ventura, California.
+Emma and Tom Haynes lived in Arlington, Virginia, until the end of April 1984, when they moved to Ventura, California.
 As an active member in the Washington, D. C. Chapter, she had access to the archives in our National Capitol and served as the chairperson of the AHSGR Research Committee.

-Mrs. Haynes was a member of the International Board of AHSGR since its beginning in 1968 until her resignation in 1983.
+Mrs. Haynes was a member of the International Board of AHSGR from its beginning in 1968 until her resignation in 1983.
 She served as the society's representative in Germany until her return to the United States in July 1976.
-In her spare time she answered countless letters from AHSGR members seeking help with their research.
+In her spare time, she answered countless letters from AHSGR members seeking help with their research.
 She was one of three editors of The Czar’s Germans, a Hattie Plum Williams manuscript published in book form by AHSGR.

-Emma and Tom Haynes lived in Arlington, Virginia until the end of April, 1984 when they moved to Ventura, California.
+Emma and Tom Haynes lived in Arlington, Virginia, until the end of April 1984, when they moved to Ventura, California.
 As an active member in the Washington, D. C. Chapter, she had access to the archives in our National Capitol and served as the chairperson of the AHSGR Research Committee.

 Happy the man who fondly thinks of his forebears,